dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 Moreover, the pipeline provides the transaction scope, so if at least one database operation fail, all operations are rollbacked.
 Therefore in some cases, we return a task, which slightly increases the performance.

+## Paginations

+There are two types of paginations:

+1. Offset pagination (see **ProductDictionaryOffsetPageQueryHandler**)
+2. Cursor pagination (see **ProductDictionaryCursorPageQueryHandler**)

+Both of them have their advantages and disadvantages.

+Standard offset pagination can give us informations about items total count and total amout of pages.
+This technique is easy to implement and easy to maintain.
+In this methodology, we specify the **PageSize** and **PageNumber**.
+As a response, we obtain items with additional informations.
+We can also use approach of providing the **Limit** and **Offset**, if the team prefers that way.

+Cursor pagination is a way more efficient methodology when we struggle with massive databases.
+Nevertheless in this approach, we do not get the information about the total count.
+Thus, it is good for infinite scrolling.
+We specify the **PageSize** and the **Cursor** that is the **Ulid** (id) of the record from which we want to start from.
+As a response, we get items and the next cursor which is the **Ulid** (id) of the next record.
+If we reached the last record, then we return the ```Ulid.Empty``` or Ulid of the last record (team should decide).
+For this project I use the ```Ulid.Empty``` as a next cursor if the last element was reached.
+Moreover, if we provide the ```Ulid.Empty``` as a cursor, we will retrieve all records.
+If such behavior is undesirable, then we can validate the input to deny the ```Ulid.Empty``` as an input parameter (in ```CursorPageQueryValidator```).

+Note: for cursor pagination the response must implement the **IHasCursor** interface.

 ## Mapping

 Manual mapping is way faster than mapping done by external libraries like automapper.
 Therefore, manual mapping